 These liquid drain cleaners may relieve a clog, temporarily, but they are corrosive and caustic, not only causing problems for your plumbing system down the line, but also exposing you and your family to the toxic fumes that emit from them.
 We urge you to give us a call so we can use more tried and true methods, such as hydro jetting, to not only relieve the clog but reduce the risk of it occurring again.

 Another way you can prevent clogs from occurring is by watching what you allow to go down the drain.
 In the bathroom, this can mean using a drain cover in your shower so that your hair doesn’t go down and clog it up.
 In the kitchen, it means avoiding putting FOG down the sink drain.
 FOG stands for fats, oils, and grease—which all congeal as they cool, building up until you have a major blockage on your hands.
+When clogs strike, call our team for fast and reliable drain cleaning.

 Other Common Plumbing Problems